 The Company's Audit Committee is composed of four "independent" directors as defined by the Company's Corporate Governance Guidelines, the New York Stock Exchange rules, the Securities Exchange Act of 1934, SEC regulations thereunder, and the Company's Audit Committee Charter.
 The members of the Compensation and Nominating and Corporate Governance Committees are also entirely composed of independent directors.
-The Board of Directors has also concluded that Thomas L. Lawley and Larry L. Prince are "independent directors" under the Company's Corporate Governance Guidelines and the New York Stock Exchange listing standards.
+The Board of Directors has also concluded that all of the members of the Audit Committee and Thomas J. Lawley are "independent directors" under the Company's Corporate Governance Guidelines and the New York Stock Exchange listing standards.